CSC223-Fall25/ADSASE/README.md

 - [ ] No

 21. How do your choices compare with the survey results?

 Most developer think it is not a threat and just a tool to help programer.
 I personally don't have an opinion on that yet.

 22. Do you code outside of course work?
 How do your choices compare with the survey results?

+The majority of developpers code outside of their work place as a hobby.
+I personally don't during the year as my days are very busy but I try during break and summer.

 23. What percentage of respondents are satisfied in their current professional developer role?

+The majority of developers are complacent at work (47,7%) and only a minority is satisfied/happy at their work (20.2%).

 24. What is the median salary of developers who work with Bash/Shell (pwd, ls, mkdir, cd..)?

+Their median salary is $75 184.

 25. Write your general impressions of the survey results.
 What did you find most interesting?
 What did you find most surprising?
 What did you find most concerning?

+I think that it is suprising how many people seem like they are just settling for their job while most people program as a hobby outside of their work.
+This reflects a great passion people have in this field that is not reflected in the work place.